mmtroyinfotech/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
+I will not be providing all the steps.
+One of the reasons is in my class lab I was provided with links to download osTicket and it's packages.
+Second, There will be to many slides if I was to screenshot all of the process.
+I may make a video going through each file and installing them.
+But just follow along for now.<br />

 <h2>Environments and Technologies Used</h2>